sniprbiome/PyVenus/README.md

 ### Array

-The Array class in pyVenus extends the build in functionality of lists.
+The Array class in PyVenus extends the build in functionality of lists.
 This means that once initialized it can be treated like any other list in Python.

 ```python
 test = Array(con, [1,2,3,4])